hdShang/arxiv-daily/docs/cs-AI/2025-05-13/papers/250509031v1-improving-the-reliability-of-llms-combining-cot-rag-self-consistency.md

 ---
 layout: default
-title: Improving the Reliability of LLMs: Combining CoT, RAG, Self-Consistency, and Self-Verification
+title: "Improving the Reliability of LLMs: Combining CoT, RAG, Self-Consistency, and Self-Verification"
 ---

 # Improving the Reliability of LLMs: Combining CoT, RAG, Self-Consistency, and Self-Verification